 In one of my previous articles, I covered the top richest social media fitness stars.
 So I think it’s time to go and check out how do the old school guys stack up when compared to the new kids.

-The Predator, most known for his cool braids, well-spoken manner and having a passionate affair with a grapefruit.
-Even though Kai never won the prestigious Mr. Olmypia title he still managed to grab a few bucks here and there, accumulating to a cool million dollars of net worth.
+The Predator, Kai Greene most known for his cool braids, well-spoken manner and having a passionate affair with a grapefruit.
+Even though Kai never won the prestigious Mr. Olympia title he still managed to grab a few bucks here and there, accumulating to a cool million dollars of net worth.

 Former American Gladiator, former professional bodybuilder, 500-time fitness mag cover model and b-movie superstar- Mike O’Hearn.
 Mike is one of the most recognizable faces in the fitness industry as he has been active and in the spotlight for over 20 years managing to amaze a 2 million dollar net worth.

 One of the first “mass monsters” that started to pop up on the bodybuilding scene in the 90’s.
 Dorian is one of the most famous Mr. Olympia champions and bodybuilding superstars.

 He’s seen it all and done it all.
 How much is he worth?
 He’s sitting pretty at a comfortable sum of 4 million dollars.

 Phil’s Mr. Olympia reign was nothing short of amazing.
 He’s first bodybuilding show victory was in 2003 as a light heavyweight and by 2008 he was already placing in the top 3 on the Mr. Olympia stage.
 After winning his first Mr. Olympia title in 2010 he went on to defend it a record-setting 6 more times( 7 wins total) in a row.